hongyusu/hongyusu.github.io/_posts/2015-12-26-notes-from-nips-2015-workshop-of-non-convex-optimization-in-machine-learning.md

 # Invited talk: Recent advances and challenges in non-convex optimization

-1. The talk is mostly about approaching some non-convex optimization problem via tensor decomposition.
-As many real-world optimization problems are highly non-convex, solving these problem with stochastic gradient descent (SGD) will give poor optimization results.
-On the other hand, some of these optimization problem can be formulated as the tensor decomposition problem.
-Though most tensor decomposition problems are also non-convex, running SGD will lead to some satisfactory optimization results (this claim might be from their paper).
+1. The talk is mostly about approaching some non-convex optimization problem via tensor decomposition or tensor algebra.
+As many real-world big-data optimization problem are statistically and computationally hard in which we need large number of sample to estimate the model and we have to tackle the non-convexity for feasible computation.
+For example, solving these problem with stochastic gradient descent (SGD) will give poor optimization result.
+On the other hand, some of these optimization problem can be formulated as the tensor decomposition problem or via tensor algebra.
+Though most tensor decomposition problems are also non-convex, running SGD will lead to some satisfactory optimization results.
+This claim might be found from their paper.

 1. Keywords of the talk might be e.g., _tensor decomposition_, _non-convex optimization_, _spectral optimization_, _robust PCA_.